UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-21-team36-object-tracking.md

 layout: post
 comments: true
 title: Object Tracking
-author: Bryan Kwan
+author: Bryan Kwan and Chanakya Gidipally
 date: 2024-03-21
 ---

 > Object tracking has been a prevalent Computer Vision task for many years with many different deep learning approaches.
 In this report, we will explore the inner workings of two different approaches, DeepSORT for multiple object tracking and SiamRPN++ for single object tracking, comparing and contrasting their capabilities.
+We also briefly look at ODTrack, a more recent tracking algorithm.
 Finally, we have a short demo on DeepSORT with YOLOv8.

 <!--more-->